March 27- April 4, 2020

-March 27 Arrive on Friday to Tokyo, rest and recover from your long journey at hotel of your choice, recommendations will be available.
+March 26 Arrive on Thursday to Tokyo (or before), rest and recover from your long journey at the hotel of your choice, recommendations will be available.
 (Note: this night’s hotel is not included).

 If you can’t sleep in today we’ll meet at 5am at the fish market for an early breakfast of Sushi.
 While the market isn’t what it once was because the main market has moved outside of town to a new venue, the small outer stalls remain open and this is one of the very best ways to experience sushi in all of Japan.

 Mid-day train to Kyoto, upon arrival we’ll check into our Hotel or Villa and get settled in.

 There are two places to stay and you will be able to choose especially if you book early.
 We will be doing a lot of our classes (like the Ikebana flower class) at the villa.
 The villa has one tatami style room with futons, the traditional way to sleep for the Japanese and two regular rooms.
 I’ve done it and its absolute bliss unless you have a hard time getting down to the ground (IE an injury or severe arthritis).